What this sample shows

 Federal civilian zero-trust modernization is procured inside a concentrated IT-services integrator market across GSA, VA and DHS/CISA — the theme is live and intensifying, and the honest edge of the data is named, not hidden.

-This is a federal-spend read of the civilian zero-trust / cybersecurity buy, built only from the obligation legs that resolved and the public-company disclosure signal that corroborates them.
-On the awards that came back, the dollars are top-heavy: a small set of prime integrators — Booz Allen Hamilton (~$10.94B), Oracle Health Government Services, CACI Federal, SAIC, GDIT — hold the largest task-order vehicles, so this is an incumbency-and-teaming market rather than an open field.
-By agency, GSA (~$24.99B) and VA (~$23.69B) carry the largest resolved IT-services books, while DHS (~$8.81B) is where the explicit cyber mission — CISA's continuous-diagnostics zero-trust program — actually sits.
+This is a federal-spend read of the civilian zero-trust / cybersecurity buy, built from the federal contract record and the public-company disclosure signal that corroborates it.
+The dollars are top-heavy: a small set of prime integrators — Booz Allen Hamilton (~$10.94B in obligations), Oracle Health Government Services, CACI Federal, SAIC, GDIT — hold the largest task-order vehicles, so this is an incumbency-and-teaming market rather than an open field, and the active-award pipeline and the recent incumbent ranking point at the same primes (Booz Allen leads both).
+By agency, GSA (~$24.99B) and VA (~$23.69B) carry the largest IT-services books, while DHS (~$8.81B) is where the explicit cyber mission — CISA's continuous-diagnostics zero-trust program — actually sits.
 The demand-side disclosure signal confirms the theme is live and concentrated in the most recent years, a directional confirmation rather than a precise growth rate.
-The candor that makes this decision-grade: half the federal-spend legs returned empty (the active-award, recipient-ranking and concentration pulls), and the resolved envelope is broader than zero-trust alone — so we present a solid map of where to compete, partner and teach, with the partial edges labelled rather than filled in.
+The candor that makes this decision-grade: the report keeps two dollar lenses separate (committed obligations vs. total contract-award ceilings, never summed), and the envelope is broader than zero-trust alone — so we present a solid map of where to compete, partner and teach, with the partial edges labelled rather than filled in.

-- GSA and VA carry the largest resolved IT-services books; DHS is where the explicit cyber mission sits.
-On the awards that resolved — pulled one agency at a time, so the agency split is reliable — GSA leads (~$24.99B on its top awards), with VA close behind (~$23.69B) and DHS at ~$8.81B.
+- GSA and VA carry the largest IT-services books; DHS is where the explicit cyber mission sits.
+Read one agency at a time, so the agency split is reliable, GSA leads (~$24.99B on its top awards), with VA close behind (~$23.69B) and DHS at ~$8.81B.
 The dollar leaders (GSA, VA) reflect broad government-wide and health-IT modernization vehicles; DHS — which houses CISA — is the agency where the explicit zero-trust mission lives, and the continuous-diagnostics program that operationalizes zero-trust monitoring surfaces directly among its awards.
 Read the dollar size and the mission fit as two different signals.

 - The public-company disclosure signal confirms the theme is live and recently intensifying — but it is a direction, not a growth rate.
 Public-company filings that reference federal zero-trust, agency-cyber contracting and CISA are concentrated in the most recent years (the 2024–2026 window carries the clear bulk of the 600 filings reviewed).
 That independently corroborates a live, intensifying federal-buy theme.
 It is, however, a partial corroboration: the filing set carries an older tail, some false positives from non-cyber filers, and misses several of the largest prime contractors — so it confirms momentum exists without letting anyone put a precise growth percentage on it.

-In one line: On the federal dollars that resolved, civilian zero-trust / IT-services spend is concentrated in a few large prime integrators across GSA, VA and DHS/CISA, and the public-company disclosure signal confirms the theme is live and recently intensifying — but half the spend legs returned empty and the resolved envelope is broader than zero-trust alone, so treat this as a solid directional map of where to compete and teach, not a complete spend census.
+In one line: Federal civilian zero-trust / IT-services spend is concentrated in a few large prime integrators across GSA, VA and DHS/CISA — the obligation totals, the active-award pipeline and the recent incumbent ranking all point at the same names — and the public-company disclosure signal confirms the theme is live and recently intensifying.
+The envelope is broader than zero-trust alone, so treat this as a solid directional map of where to compete, partner and teach, with the partial edges labelled.

 How to read this report.
-A HIGH confidence label marks a directly observed figure recomputed from the awards that resolved; a MEDIUM label marks a signal that is real but partial — the public-company disclosure corroboration and the cross-agency vendor view both carry stated limitations inline.
-Every dollar figure here is drawn only from the obligation legs that returned data; the legs that returned empty are named in the closing section and are never back-filled with an estimate.
-The resolved awards sit in a federal IT-services spend envelope that is broader than zero-trust alone — so the dollars size the market within which zero-trust modernization is bought, not a zero-trust-only ledger.
+A HIGH confidence label marks a directly observed figure recomputed from the contract record; a MEDIUM label marks a signal that is real but partial — the public-company disclosure corroboration and the cross-agency vendor view both carry stated limitations inline.
+The report reads two distinct dollar lenses, never mixed: obligated dollars (money actually committed, Sections 01–02) and contract-award value (the total base-plus-options ceiling of an award, Section 03) — a single award can read in the billions because it is a lifetime ceiling, so the two are placed side by side and never added together.
+The awards sit in a federal IT-services spend envelope that is broader than zero-trust alone — so the dollars size the market within which zero-trust modernization is bought, not a zero-trust-only ledger.
 Where attribution rests on analyst grouping rather than an official agency-grouped figure, that is stated as a methodology note, not dressed as a finding.
-The point of this report is to be honest about the difference between what resolved solid and what came back partial.

 (Confidence: High.)
 The first question a federal-spend buyer asks is who already holds the money.
-On the awards that resolved at the three civilian agencies in view — the leading top-obligation awards in their computer-systems-design IT-services books, covering 2023 through 2026 — the answer is a concentrated set of large prime integrators.
-(Source: a federal contract-obligation read of the top-obligation awards that resolved across DHS, VA and GSA, 2023–2026.)
-Booz Allen Hamilton leads at roughly $10.94B across 15 of the resolved awards, followed by Oracle Health Government Services (~$6.33B), CACI Federal (~$5.22B), Science Applications International / SAIC (~$4.09B), and General Dynamics Information Technology (~$3.15B), with Salient CRGT, Accenture Federal Services and Deloitte Consulting filling out the leaders.
+On the awards at the three civilian agencies in view — the leading top-obligation awards in their computer-systems-design IT-services books, covering 2023 through 2026 — the answer is a concentrated set of large prime integrators.
+(Source: a federal contract-obligation read of the top-obligation awards across DHS, VA and GSA, 2023–2026.)
+Booz Allen Hamilton leads at roughly $10.94B across 15 awards, followed by Oracle Health Government Services (~$6.33B), CACI Federal (~$5.22B), Science Applications International / SAIC (~$4.09B), and General Dynamics Information Technology (~$3.15B), with Salient CRGT and Accenture Federal Services behind them.
 These are the firms holding the largest task-order vehicles into which zero-trust and cyber-modernization work is bought.
+One note on the list: it is ranked strictly by obligated dollars, so Dell Federal Systems (~$1.73B) appears at #8 ahead of Deloitte Consulting (~$1.72B) — but Dell's position rests on a single large award rather than the multi-award integrator pattern of the rest of the leaders, which is worth holding in mind when reading the concentration.

 |---|---|---|